tijmenvangulik/Ergometerspace/README.md

 * The data server is a web socket server which can server multiple ergometers.
 Multiple clients can also connect to one ergometer
 * ergometer scores are protected by a hash which is checked on the server.
 This way you can not tamper with the scores.
 * You can write javascript/typescript plugins ().
 The editor knows the structure of the application and the libraries can can provide syntax checks and code completion.
+* This version does not work any more on OS X El Capitan I can only fix this problem when concept2 releases a new version.
+  As alternative you can use chrome as browser and connect using blue tooth to a PM5.
 Writing plugins:
 [Plugins](Plugins.md)